Mari Boya: Early and personal life

 José María Navalón Boya was born on 13 April 2004 in Les, Catalonia.
-He is multilingual, fluent in Spanish, Catalan, French, English and Italian.
+He is multilingual, fluent in Spanish, Catalan, Aranese, French, English and Italian.
 His racing hero is two-time Formula One world champion Fernando Alonso.

 Career

 Karting career

 Boya started competition karting in 2015, when he won the Spanish Karting Championship, and he repeated the same feat again in 2016.
 He won the championship again in 2018, this time in the Junior class, and came out victorious in the IAME Winter Cup that same year.
 The Spaniard stayed in karts until early 2020.

 Formula 4

 Boya made his car racing debut in the 2020 F4 Spanish Championship with MP Motorsport.
 Boya had a strong opening two rounds on his debut, before taking his first win during the first Jerez race.
 He later took a double victory in Aragón.
 He won three races and scored fourteen podiums throughout the season, which meant Boya finished second in the drivers' standings behind fellow rookie and teammate Kas Haverkort.